-More than 95% of vaginal cancers are squamous cell carcinomas.
-Vaginal squamous cell carcinoma may be caused by human papillomavirus (HPV), the same virus that causes genital warts and cervical cancer.
+Vaginal cancer may be caused by human papillomavirus (HPV), the same virus that causes genital warts and cervical cancer.
 Having HPV infection or cervical or vulvar cancer increases the risk of developing vaginal cancer.

-Most other vaginal cancers are adenocarcinomas.
+More than 95% of vaginal cancers are squamous cell cancers (carcinomas), which develop in the flat, skinlike cells that line the vagina.
+Most other vaginal cancers are adenocarcinomas, which develop from gland cells.
 One rare type, clear cell carcinoma, occurs almost exclusively in women whose mothers took the drug diethylstilbestrol (DES), prescribed to prevent miscarriage during pregnancy.
 (In 1971, the drug was banned in the United States.)

-The most common symptom is bleeding from the vagina, which may occur during or after sexual intercourse, between menstrual periods, or after menopause.
+The most common symptom is abnormal bleeding from the vagina, which may occur during or after sexual intercourse, between menstrual periods, or after menopause.
 Sores may form on the lining of the vagina.
 They may bleed and become infected.
 Other symptoms include a watery discharge and pain during sexual intercourse.
 A few women have no symptoms.

 Other tests, such as use of a viewing tube (endoscopy) to examine the bladder or rectum, a chest x-ray, and computed tomography (CT), may be done to determine whether the cancer has spread.

-Last full review/revision November 2008 by David M. Gershenson, MD; Pedro T. Ramirez, MD
+Last full review/revision September 2013 by Pedro T. Ramirez, MD; David M. Gershenson, MD